UKHO/playwright-template/README.md

 Build the project.

-Use the test runner in Visual Studio or Rider to run he tests
+Use the test runner in Visual Studio or Rider to run he tests.

 ## TypeScript